 The Drama Department

-Drama students indulge in a diverse Drama GCSE program, hosted by the EDEXCEL exam board.
-Students complete three units of study that develop their understanding of explorative strategies, knowledge of play scripts and their ability to consider theoretically the effectiveness of the core drama skills in use, both in their own and others' work.
-Students study the works of a variety of playwrights including Mike Leigh, Roy Williams and John Godber.
-Should students wish to progress further with Drama after GCSE we are currently offering a Performing Arts BTEC course which will begin in September 2013 and allow students to explore a wider breadth of performance, with optional units of study on a range of topics including script writing and directing.
-We also go on a number of theatre trips throughout the GCSE and BTEC courses; last term students went to the Phoenix theatre in London to see ‘Blood Brothers' by Willie Russell, enabling them to benefit from experiencing theatre outside of the classroom.
-Recent performances have included Honk, Oliver and Alex in Wonderland (Summer 2013).
+Students study the works of a variety of playwrights including Mike Leigh, Martin McDonagh and John Godber.
+Should students wish to progress further with Drama after GCSE we are currently offering a Performing Arts BTEC course which began in September 2013 and allows students to explore a wider breadth of performance, with optional units of study on a range of topics including script writing and directing.

-From year 10 onwards we offer a selection of courses tailored to the individual through taught sessions and independent project work.
-Our well-equipped department consists of a junior art room, three art and design studios with one specific to ceramics, two digital photography studios and a silver based photographic darkroom.
+From Year Ten onwards we offer a selection of courses tailored to the individual through taught sessions and independent project work.
+Our well-equipped department comprises, three art and design studios with one specific to ceramics, a digital photography studio and a practical photography and filming studio.